SongshGeo/pingtan/drafts/Response letter.md

 ### References

 Divyasree, M. & A. J. S. Raju, 2019.
 An Ecological Study Of Reproduction In Spinifex Littoreus (Burm.F.)
 Merr.
-(Poaceae), A Dominant Species Of Sand Dune Ecosystem Along The Visakhapatnam Coast, Andhra Pradesh.
+(Poaceae), A dominant species of sand dune ecosystem along the visakhapatnam coast, andhra pradesh.
 Journal of Palynology, 55: 35–54.

 Yang, X., J. Du, J. Qin, Z. Chen, L. Yang & S. Song, 2017.
 Diurnal variation characteristics of leaf water potential of Spinifex littoreus on the nebkhas in different succession periods on the coast of Pingtan Island, Fujian Province, China.
 Chinese Journal of Applied Ecology, 28: 3260.